tuliotoffolo/tup/README.md

 ## Requirements

 Java 1.8 is required.
 The decomposition-based heuristic requires cplex or gurobi.
-Make sure the file cplex.jar or gurobi.jar are in your classpath before executing the code.
+Make sure either cplex.jar or gurobi.jar is on your classpath before executing the code.

 ## Questions?